 '''

 None

 SSL

 StartTLS

-b) back
+back

-q) quit
+quit

 Enter choice [1]:

 '''

 Note that if you choose to use SSL or StartTLS, the default location of the directory proxy server trust store is config/truststore.
-The pin is encoded in the config/key-store.pin file.
+The pin is defined, in clear text, in the config/truststore.pin file.